Goflow Documentation Logo

 A variation family cannot contain a mix of published and draft listings.
 All listings in the family must share the same status.

 Variations consist of a parent listing and one or more child listings.
-The parent and each child have their own SKU and listing attributes.
+Each has its own SKU and set of listing attributes.

 The parent SKU appears at the top of the page.
 This SKU represents the variation family as a whole, rather than any individual listing.
 The parent SKU must be unique and cannot be the same as any of the child SKUs.